A Lazy Sequence

 Between the lines of the individual entries, a campaign about the future of London is established with hints about a showdown between major occult groups working in the shadows of the Smoke.
 This appears to involve the latent megapolicomancy lurking in London’s ancient designs, but its exact form is not obvious on a cursory reading.

-On another level the book itself is a puzzle; Pelgrane has stated that the mystery of Darcy’s death can be solved with the bookiii.
+On another level the book itself is a puzzle; Pelgrane has stated that the mystery of Darcy’s death can be solved with the book3.
 Darcy relates a number of events and anecdotes throughout the book that relate directly to him, and in addition to the lurking campaign there is a lot for the reader to be puzzled out.

 These features – the subtextual campaign, the book as a puzzle, and Darcy’s perspective – emphasize what is possibly the most Lovecraftian aspect of the book.
 The reader and players are taking the raw, disconnected data points from another author (Darcy) and through their own investigations uncovering the deeper truth – and the associated lurking horrors.
 This forms a nested stories within stories structure that Lovecraft presented, for example in The Call of Cthulhu.
 You certainly couldn’t glean all the secrets of this book on a first reading.

 The Book of the Smoke is a solid supporting tool for Bookhounds of London.
 As a keeper I would be more likely to pick and choose items of interest rather than present the magical war campaign, due to the amount of work I perceive being involved in groking the deeper secrets and tying them into the ongoing arc.
 In contrast, when used as a player’s aid or fat prop, this book should provide plenty of motivation for the player-driven scenarios that Bookhounds is so well set up for.
-My only concern with using this in an existing game is that it may alter the tone drasticallyvi.
-Lastly, the book is an entertaining read – if you are like me, you might find yourself puzzling over facets of the mystery for hoursvii.
+My only concern with using this in an existing game is that it may alter the tone drastically6.
+Lastly, the book is an entertaining read – if you are like me, you might find yourself puzzling over facets of the mystery for hours7.